HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Experiments

-\textbf{Onboard performance} Average timings measured across the trials on the Jetson Orin NX are: solver assembly+solve $\approx$ 14 ms, of which the reachable set assembly contributes $\approx$ 6 ms. These timings allow re-planning at odometry rate of 40 Hz, despite the additional usage by the perception stack.
-Our perception stack incl.
-The human body motion tracking and forecasting, as described in \cref{sec:human_body_tracking}, runs at a camera rate of $\approx$ 15 Hz.
-Note that our proposed control pipeline is agnostic to the human tracking back-end and can incorporate slower/stronger trackers since the reachable-set construction naturally accounts for latency.
+\textbf{Runtime Evaluation} AAverage timings measured across trials on the Jetson Orin NX are as follows: solver assembly and solve $\approx$ 14 ms, of which reachable set assembly contributes $\approx$ 6 ms. These timings allow re-planning at odometry rate of 40 Hz, despite the additional usage by the perception stack.
+Our perception stack including the human body motion tracking and forecasting, as described in \cref{sec:simulation_real}, runs at a camera rate of $\approx$ 15 Hz.
+Note that our proposed control pipeline is agnostic to the human tracking backend and can incorporate slower or more accurate trackers, since the reachable set construction naturally accounts for latency.

-\textbf{Results} We tested the visual servoing scenario in which the \ac{MAV} is tasked to face the front of the human at a distance of $3m$.
+\textbf{Results} We tested the visual servoing scenario in which the \ac{MAV} is tasked to face the front of the human at a distance of 3 m.
 An exemplary set-up can be found in \cref{fig:real_world_experiments}.
 Our observations qualitatively matched the simulation trends.
-Across the evaluated real-world trials our reachability-based constraint preserved safety in all tested scenarios.
-The \ac{MAV} kept an average distance of $3.2m$, was in a range 20\% to the reference distance in $\approx$ 85\% of the time and was never closer to the human body than $2.4m$, following the set safety margin.
+Across the evaluated real-world trials our reachability-based constraint preserved safety in all 8 tested scenarios, each being roughly 1 min long.
+The \ac{MAV} maintained an average distance of 3.2 m, remained within 20\% of the reference distance for approximately 85\% of the time, and never approached the human body closer than 2.4 m, satisfying the safety margin constraint.
 The controller generally reacts dynamically to human motion and is safe.
-Real-world experiments confirm that the reachability-based safety constraint translates effectively to an embedded \ac{MAV} platform and interacts robustly with imperfect and lower frequency human body tracking.
+This confirms that the reachability-based safety constraint translates effectively to an embedded \ac{MAV} platform and interacts robustly with imperfect and lower frequency human body tracking.
 Our approach requires only modest onboard computation and is compatible with different body-tracking backends, including our simple tracking pipeline.